 - Ensure that an annual documented review of compliance with these policies and procedures is performed with risk results reported to the campus CFO.

-- Electronic deposits and disbursements include, but are not limited to, Automated Clearing House (“ACH”) transactions, wire transactions, and direct bank-to-bank electronic settlements.
+- Electronic deposits and disbursements include, but are not limited to, Automated Clearing House (ACH) transactions, wire transactions, or direct bank-to-bank electronic settlements.

-- Notifications to CMO can be made by email, telephone, automated systems, or other CMO approved method.
+- Notifications to Treasury can be made via SharePoint, email, telephone, or other Treasury approved method.

-- In such cases where a campus contracts with third party vendors for the collection or disbursement of funds electronically, campuses are still responsible for delivering prompt and accurate notifications to CMO.
+- In such cases where a campus contracts with third party vendors for the electronic collection or disbursement of funds, campuses are still responsible for delivering prompt and accurate notifications to Treasury.

-- Failure to comply with notification requirements may negatively impact systemwide cash positioning.
-Consequently, CMO may request delay of disbursements or pass through any resulting overdraft penalties to a campus, assessing such penalties against the campus’ share of SWIFT investment earnings.
+- Failure to comply with notification requirements may negatively impact systemwide cash positioning; consequently, Treasury may request a delay of disbursements.

 At a minimum, the campus’ cash management procedures must include: